cibox/cibox/contrib/ansible-role-apache/README.md

       - [platform-specific]

 The list of packages to be installed.
 This defaults to a set of platform-specific packages for RedHat or Debian-based systems (see `vars/RedHat.yml` and `vars/Debian.yml` for the default values).

+    apache_state: started

+Set initial Apache daemon state to be enforced when this role is run.
+This should generally remain `started`, but you can set it to `stopped` if you need to fix the Apache config during a playbook run or otherwise would not like Apache started at the time this role is run.

 ## Dependencies